Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 ## 4: Genome setup

-Put genomes in an easily findable location, such as our references directory (~/bioinformatics/reference).
+Put genomes in an easily findable location, such as our references directory (i.e. ~/bioinformatics/reference).

 Many genomes can be downloaded from UCSC (http://hgdownload.soe.ucsc.edu/downloads.html).
 In order to download genomes from there, you will need to download the twoBitToFa program from the appropriate Utilities directory.  twoBitToFa has the following syntax (Copied from UCSC):